 Be sure to ask your doctor if he/she is familiar with CBD products’ composition, the effect, and the latest academic research institutions and professional medical advice.
 If the answer is negative, will he/she advise a specialist who is already aware of this topic.

-For a healthcare professional who is familiar with CBD, tell your CBD purpose.
+For a healthcare professional who is familiar with CBD, tell your CBD purpose and ask how much CBD oil to take.
 You want to take a supplement to improve your overall well-being or to address a specific health problem and individual body weight.
 The best CBD dosage and duration of the CBD intake will depend on this.

 Also, describe your health condition.
 There are some limits for adults on CBD consumption.
 For example, pregnancy, breastfeeding, liver disease, Parkinson’s disease.